 As summer approaches, many people who love the water look forward to getting behind the helm of a boat.
-It’s important to be aware of all the requirements needed to handle a personal water craft (PWC) such as Jet Skis and motorboats.
+It’s important to be aware of all the requirements needed to handle a personal watercraft (PWC) such as Jet Skis and motorboats.

-Do I need a boating license to operate a boat in Virginia?
+Do I need a Virginia boating license?

 - All motorboat operators of 10 hp or greater, regardless of age, and all PWC operators 14 years old or older must take a boating safety course to get licensed.

 - No one under the age of 14 may operate a PWC.